Bennyz811/JQuerious/README.md

 ```

 ## Event Handler
-Capabale of adding and removing event listener to each element
+Capable of adding and removing event listener to each element
 ```
   on(eventName, callback){
     this.array.forEach(el => {